Hungarian Defense Forces Central Military Band

 The Hungarian Defense Forces Central Military Band (HDF Central Band) (Magyar Honvédség Központi Zenekar) is the official military band of the Hungarian Defence Forces, the national army of Hungary.
 It has represented the Military of Hungary in the realm of ceremonies for over 40 years.
 The central band also acts as the headquarters, administrative, and instructional unit for all separate garrison bands in the country.
 One of the smaller bands that are sported by the HDF Central Band is the National Home Defense Ceremonial Band of the 32nd Budapest Guard and Ceremonial Regiment.

+History

 Although it was officially founded in 1962, its history goes back to 1896, when the first Hungarian military band of music was established in Budapest.
 At the time of its founding, it was the official band of the Hungarian People's Army.
 After the fall of communism in 1989, as well as the fall of the USSR in 1991, the band was reformatted to match military bands of the European Union and NATO countries, two organizations that Hungary would eventually be a member of.

+Tasks

 The primary task of the HDF Central Band is to take part in national, military, and protocol events.
 Other activities include cultivation of Hungarian soldiers and wind-music traditions, the promotion and amateur brass bands.
 The Central Band is a regular participant in international and domestic festivals, and nearly a dozen CDs of performances by the Central Band have been published.
 It performs pieces such as the Rákóczi March and the Klapka Induló.
 The band's uniform is similar to the uniform of the 32nd National Honor Guard Battalion which the premier ceremonial unit of the HDF.

+Structure

 As of 2020, the HDF Central Band maintains a fanfare unit and a corps of drums in its ranks.
 The current conductor of the HDF Central Band is Colonel Zsolt Csizmadia, who is the director of all military bands in the country.
 It is a directly reporting unit of the Budapest Garrison Brigade "Vitéz Sándor Szurmay".